penninesoaringclub/newsletter/content/posts/2026-03/index.md

 # SIV

-If you have completed your first SIV course you could get a £50 contribution from the club.
+If you've completed your first SIV course you could get a £50 contribution from the club.
+Make sure to email accounts@penninesoaringclub.org.uk with your details if you've booked onto your first course!

 Jack Pimblett, a PSC pilot now running SIV courses with Theo de Blic at [RISE](https://www.riseparagliding.com/) in Olu Deniz has been in touch to say that they will match the club's offer, so that's £100 off your first SIV course if you choose to go with RISE.

-Make sure to email accounts@penninesoaringclub.org.uk with your details if you've booked onto your first course!
+We're passing on the offer but aren't recommending any particular provider.
+The BHPA doesn't licence SIV courses so make sure you do your own research, read the [BHPA's guide to SIV](https://www.bhpa.co.uk/pdf/SIV.pdf), and pick a course that's right for you.

 ![rise_offer.jpg](rise_offer.jpg)